-Here's a recipe I have been meaning to share for quite some time.
-It's a highball that was my first cocktail at The Violet Hour in Chicago.
-That was several years ago now, but it's one of those memorable concoctions that has often been the subject of google searches and occasional experimentation for me.
+Here’s a recipe we have been meaning to share for quite some time.
+It’s a highball that was our first cocktail at The Violet Hour in Chicago.
+That was several years ago now, but it’s one of those memorable concoctions that has often been the subject of google searches and occasional experimentation for us.
 Eventually, it came up in discussion on the LTHForum where Toby Maloney has shared some of his other recipes, and although we never got the official proportions for the Zarzamora, the discussion did lead to a successful rendition.

 Zarzamora is what they call the blackberry in Argentina.
 That’s significant for a couple of reasons.
 First, this drink has blackberries, but more importantly, it contains Fernet Branca.
 If you recall, Fernet is a bitter Italian Amaro, and it’s one of the strongest in terms of bitter herbal complexity.
 So, what does that have to do with Argentina?
 It just so happens that more Fernet Branca is consumed in Argentina than anywhere else (with San Francisco not far behind).
 They enjoy Fernet and Coke, which isn’t such a bad mix!